Apple. Malus spp.

 Autumn Olive (Aki-goumi).
 Elaeagnus umbellata. var.
 Superhero,Garnet Amber, Ruby and Seedling

 Our most successful experimental import to date, hands-down.
 These trees are amazing: in growth rate, hardiness, speed to bearing and fruit production.
 They also boast large volumes of sweetly perfumed flowers in may/june, are easily managed as a small tree and are a favorite of both humans and livestock (we fight our poultry for them).
-Amber is Yellow Fruiting.
-The Superhero and Ruby are red fruiting.
-Superhero has the best fruit quality but the latest to ripen.
-Ruby and Garnet at the earliest to fruit but lest preferred fruit.
-Seedling tend to fruit with great temporal variability.
+The Superhero, garnet and Ruby are red fruiting.
+Superhero has the best fruit quality but the latest to ripen so it doesn’t always work on more northern/cooler sites or during cool summers but is totally reliable on the south island.
+Ruby and Garnet are the earliest to fruit and the smallest trees at only 6′ or so.
+Amber is Yellow and medium timing, in between ruby and superhero.
+Fruiting Seedling tend to fruit with great temporal variability.
 Phenotype will be unpredictable but i have several mature seedlings in our orchards that have decent fruit and absolutely amazing blossom fragrance.

 Cornelian Cherry.
 Cornus mas. var Seedling

 Fig. Ficus carica. var.
 Black Spanish/ Desert King/ Brown Turkey/ Latturulla/ Peter’s Honey/ Stella

 Desert King and Brown Turkey are the two best locally sourced and adapted varieties for growing unprotected outside.
 Figs are fast growing and fast to production, on the order of several years to the first fruits.
 They are susceptible to extreme cold in their youth but once established in the ground for a few years, and winter-dormant, they can tolerate -12 degrees Celsius for extended periods of time.
 A small to medium sized tree in the long-run that require specific pruning techniques to maximize fruit production.
 We also sometimes stock the “black” figs for indoor (or outdoor) growing and a few other experimental varieties…but stick with King if you can.

 Medlar.
 Mespilus germanica.